groovycode-xyz/taschengeld/requirements/frontend_instructions.md

 - All API calls should be made using the fetch API
 - Handle API errors gracefully and display user-friendly error messages
 - Use appropriate HTTP methods for different operations (GET, POST, PUT, DELETE)
+- Ensure proper data validation before sending requests to the API

 ## State Management

 - Use React hooks (useState, useEffect) for local state management
 - Consider using React Context for global state if needed in the future

+## Task Management Specifics

+- Task cards now display in a responsive grid layout
+- Each task card shows an icon, title, and payout value
+- Task management supports filtering by status and sorting by various criteria
+- Edit and delete operations are confirmed through modal dialogs

 ## Next Steps